• Indigenous-owned and Authentic Indigenous Designations

 Join the Authentic Indigenous Community

-By joining the Authentic Indigenous community, you enhance your business’s visibility and contribute to the goal of preserving and promoting Indigenous cultures.
+By joining the Authentic Indigenous community, you enhance your business’s visibility and contribute to the goal of preserving and promoting First Nations and Indigenous cultures.
 These designations are more than just a mark of authenticity—they are a commitment to excellence, sustainability, culture, and community.

 Indigenous-owned Designation